What is gaslighting?

 This can make you feel on edge, like you are walking on eggshells.

 You probably have to make excuses for your partner’s behaviour to family or friends.

-You might stop discussing issues to avoid a confrontation or find that you can never have your emotional needs met.
+You might stop discussing issues to avoid confrontation or find that you can never meet your emotional needs.
 Each time the other person hurts, shouts or calls you derogatory names, it is easier to say nothing than risk another argument.

 How can you respond to gaslighting?

 Never get into an argument with the person who is gaslighting you.
 If you do, they up their game, shout louder, over the top of you or ignore you altogether.